ansible/ansible-container/docs/rst/getting_started.rst

 Ansible Core itself.
-Since Ansible requires a Python runtime on the hosts it is configuring, and so that you don't need to install Python on those target container images you are building, the Python runtime and all library dependencies are mounted from the build container into the target containers during builds.
+Since Ansible requires a Python runtime on the hosts it is configuring, and so that you don't need to install Python on those target container images you are building, the Python runtime and all library dependencies are mounted from the Conductor container into the target containers during builds.

 Because of this, the Conductor container is built upon a base image of your choice, and it's recommended that you select the same flavor of Linux distribution